zopefoundation/zc.zservertracelog/README.txt

   </logger>

-where, of course, you'll need to specify a log file path.
+Where, of course, you'll need to specify a log file path.

 The analysis script, tracereport, can be used to analyze the trace log.
 I recommend the html output option.